VlcekGroup/PMWannier2.0/README.md

 #### If you specify the atom_space as "full", no further parameter is needed.
 You are done here.

 ### Selected-atom localization
+#### If you specify the atom_space as "local" or "fragment", specify the following parameter.
+step_findwf\
+(Integer.
+This specifies the interval to print the locality of the found wannier functions during the steep ascent process.
+Default: 50)

 #### If you specify the atom_space as "local", specify the following parameters.
 local_wannierization\
 (1st line: Integer.
 This specifies the number of regionally localized states on the selected atoms.
 Default: -1)\